asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 [The Heart of Agile](http://heartofagile.com/) comes from agile manifesto author, [Alistair Cockburn](http://alistair.cockburn.us/).
-As he encouraged people and teams to get back to the heart of agile he found himself emphasizing four things
+As he encouraged people and teams to get back to the heart of agile, he found himself emphasizing four things

 * Collaborate
 * Deliver